LEARNAcademy/syllabus/ruby/classes_objects.md

 ```

 ### Instance Variables
 The variable starting with @ is an instance variable, meaning it belongs to the "instance" of a class (an object).
-The instance variable @given_name belongs to class Person.
+The instance variable @name belongs to class Person.
 Each "instance" of the class `Person` has it's own set of instance variables independent of other `Person` objects.

 You can't just access an instance variable from outside of an object, as you can with variables in JavaScript.
 Think local scope.